Corey Dunne, MFA/Arts Leadership- Seattle University

-Ms. Dunne started working with TRYPS in 2006, and in the ten years that followed served in many capacities including: Education Director, Production Manager, and Executive Producing Director.
+Corey Dunne started working with TRYPS in 2006, and in the ten years that followed served in many capacities including: Education Director, Production Manager, and Executive Producing Director.
 She moved to Seattle in 2017 to pursue her MFA in Arts Leadership at Seattle University and served as the Education Director at Studio East Training for the Performing Arts until she returned to Columbia in 2021 to work in the City of Columbia Office of Cultural Affairs.
-TRYPS is Ms. Dunne's theater home and she is thrilled to return and carry on Jill's legacy.
+TRYPS is Corey's theater home and she is thrilled to carry on Jill's legacy.

 Lexi Borisenko, BFA/Theatre for Young Audiences-Stephens College

 Lexi Borisenko grew up in Ashland, Missouri.
 She earned a BFA/Theatre for Young Audiences in 2019.
 Ms. Borisenko has been a Lead Teaching Artist with TRYPS ranging from Creative Drama to Encore productions.
 Her first theatre experience was in 2013 as a very reluctant 12-year-old who was encouraged to audition for TRYPS’ “Alice in Wonderland Jr.” She is so glad she did!
 In eight years, she’s grown from a student to an actor to a teacher.
 She loves collaborating with the TRYPS team and seeing her students' growth in confidence onstage and off.